Melody Hernandez (gymnast)

+Melody Hernandez (born 30 October 1990) is an Australian former artistic gymnast who competed at the 2006 World Artistic Gymnastics Championships.

+Biography

-Melody Hernandez (born 30 October 1990) is an Australian gymnastics competitor training at the Australian Institute of Sport.
-She is of the top gymnasts in Australia, her highlight when she made the Australian team for the 2006 World Artistic Gymnastics Championships in Aarhus, Denmark.
+Hernandez started gymnastics in December 1996 and trained at Albion Park Oak Flats and the Australian Institute of Sport.
+She made the Australian team for the 2006 World Artistic Gymnastics Championships in Aarhus, Denmark.
+She suffered a serious leg injury 12 months prior to the World Championships.
+She was given the Athlete Award of Distinction by Gymnastics Australia.

 In 2007, Melody placed 4th overall in the Australian Championships, after 3 top-ranked Australian gymnasts, one of which placed 5th overall at the 2006 world championships.
 After suffering a horrible injury on both her legs in 2005, Melody came back strongly and is currently still going strong, hoping to make the 2008 Beijing Olympics Team.